dongzhang0725/PhyloSuite/README.md

 cd path/to/PhyloSuite
 ./PhyloSuite
  ```
-If you encounter an error of "permission denied", try to use the follow command:
+If you encounter an error of "permission denied", try to use the following command:

 ```
 chmod -R 755 path/to/PhyloSuite(folder)